Jimmie Nicol: Later career and life

 Nicol reformed the Shubdubs, renaming themselves Jimmy Nicol and the Shubdubs.
 They released two singles, "Husky"/"Don't Come Back" and "Humpty Dumpty"/"Night Train".
 Neither of those singles were a commercial success.
 He was later called upon to again stand in for an ailing drummer when Dave Clark of The Dave Clark Five fell ill and Nicol's band, Jimmy Nicol and the Shubdubs, filled in for The Dave Clark Five in Blackpool, Lancashire.
 Whilst there, Nicol was reminded of just how popular, albeit briefly, he had been as a stand-in Beatle; receiving a bundle of 5,000 fan letters passed on to him from an Australian radio disc jockey.
 Nicol sent a message back thanking the fans, promising that he would one day return to Australia permanently.

 He was later reunited with the Beatles when his band appeared on the same bill as them and The Fourmost, on 12 July 1964 at the Hippodrome in Brighton.

 In 1965, Nicol declared bankruptcy with debts of £4,066, nine months after being a temporary Beatle.
 After seeing news of Nicol's bankruptcy in the Daily Mirror, Paul McCartney recommended him to Peter and Gordon who hired him for a 1965 England tour.

-Later that year he joined the successful Swedish group the Spotnicks, recording with them and twice touring the world.
+Later that year, Nicol joined the successful Swedish group the Spotnicks, recording with them and twice touring the world.
 He left them in 1967, spending time in Mexico and forming Los Nicolquinn with Eddie Quinn; Los Nicolquinn released one album through RCA Records.
 He also scored the music for the film El Mes Más Cruel (lit.
 'The Cruelest Month').
 In 1975, he returned to England and became involved with housing renovations.
 In 1984, Nicol participated in a Beatles convention in Amsterdam, where he was interviewed.
+Nicol stated that he was writing an autobiography which has never appeared.

 Disappearance

-In 1988, rumours of his death began circulating, where he was presumed dead at 49 years old.
+In 1988, rumours of Jimmie Nicol's death began circulating, where he was presumed dead at 49 years old.
 However, a newspaper published in 2005 said Nicol was alive and well and living in London.
+In the mid-1990s, Nicol's son Howie, who worked in sound and video production, became involved in the Beatles Anthology project; when Paul McCartney asked if he might contact Nicol, his son told McCartney, "No".
 The last confirmed sighting of Nicol was outside his rented first-floor flat in Kentish Town, north London, in the early 2010s.